PassiDel/IPB_Cybersecurity_CTF/linux2/WRITEUP.md

 Y3liZXJjdGZkezFuZDMzZF93aDNyM193NDVfMX0=

 ```
-This message is encrypted so we know need to decrypt it.
+This message is encrypted so we now need to decrypt it.

 ```bash
 $ echo "Y3liZXJjdGZkezFuZDMzZF93aDNyM193NDVfMX0=" | base64 -d